Sonu Nutritions

 • High absorption and gentle on the digestive system

-Magnesium deficiency is one of the most common nutrient deficiencies worldwide, affecting millions of individuals due to modern dietary patterns.
+Magnesium deficiency is one of the most common nutrient deficiencies worldwide,

 — Global Nutrition Health Report